-- 1. THAT in the first instance, monitoring of consented activities at the DAS Paritutu Road plant in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consents 4020-4 and 4108-2 in June 2020, as set out in conditions of the consents, not be exercised, on the grounds that the current conditions are adequate to avoid, remedy or mitigate any adverse effects on the environment.
+- 1. THAT in the first instance, monitoring of consented activities at the Corteva Agriscience New Zealand Ltd Paritutu Road plant in the 2022-2023 year continue at the same level as in 2021-2022. - 2.
+THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.